 Propane Delivery and Distribution

 Once propane is refined to the required grade, it is stored in large underground tanks and brought to market via specially pressurized trucks and rail cars.
-Propane gas companies such as Foster Fuels purchase propane in large quantities and deliver it to directly homes and businesses.
+Propane gas companies such as Foster Fuels purchase propane in large quantities and deliver it directly to homes and businesses.
 These companies will typically perform their own quality control and blend in additives to enhance the properties of the fuel for various applications.

 When propane finally reaches your home, it has traveled far and has undergone considerable refining.
 Though the supply chain is complex, the end result is a highly reliable fuel that is easy to use, trouble-free, safe and clean-burning.